sahilsaxena21/awsanomalydetection/README.md

-# End-to-End Serverless Real-Time Anomaly Detection Analytics on AWS
+# End-to-End Serverless Real-Time Anomaly Detection App on AWS

 Demonstrates an app tested in a lab environment to facilitate predictive maintenance by detecting and delivering real-time text alerts during anomalous operating conditions.